Traben-0/Entity_Texture_Features/.github/README-assets/RANDOM_GUIDE.md

 - Custom elytras are handled by [CIT resewn](https://modrinth.com/mod/cit-resewn) and will utilise ETF emissive textures only

 - You can also use the player skin feature options for custom capes to have a custom elytra.
-This does support emissive elytras
+This does support emissive elytras based on what pixels are emissive in your skin.

 </td>
 </tr>